mikeshaw-stripe/flask-checkout-demo/README.md

 ## Prerequisites
  - A Stripe Account
  - Set your Stripe Secret Key to an Environment variable *STRIPE_KEY*
+ - Set your Stripe Public Key to an Environment variable *STRIPE_PUBLIC_KEY*
  - Clone this repo
  - Use [pipenv](https://pipenv.readthedocs.io/en/latest/) to install all package dependencies